 - 5.1 An employee will be invited to attend a First Review Meeting with the head teacher or nominated person in the following circumstances, where the employee: - has been supported through return to work and welfare meetings and discussions about levels of improvement but who has shown insufficient improvement in attendance; or - is not undertaking the full duties and responsibilities of the post due to ill health despite reasonable adjustments; or - has reached the key indicators; or - has shown some initial improvement but whose attendance has deteriorated again; or - remains absent from their job.
-HR advice should be obtained where the employee remains absent due to hospitalisation or whilst undergoing medical treatment. - 5.2 Before the meeting, consideration may need to be given to a referral for specialist advice from the Occupational Health Service in consultation with the HR Service.
+HR advice should be obtained where the employee remains absent due to hospitalisation or whilst undergoing medical treatment. - 5.2 Before the meeting, consideration may need to be given to a referral for specialist advice from the Occupational Health Service in consultation with the HR Team.
 This may help in determining whether there is an underlying medical condition and whether or not the attendance record is likely to improve if the employee continues in their present job.
-The head teacher must discuss this or any subsequent referrals with the employee to seek their commitment to attend the appointment on the date and time provided and to ensure that he/she receives a copy of the referral form.
-The head teacher is required to sign a declaration on the referral form to confirm that a communication has taken place.
-A copy of the OHU referral form and guidance can be found on Schools Portal via the link Occupational Health Referrals. - 5.3 Notification of the meeting should be in writing giving at least 10 working days' notice stating the date, time and place of the meeting.
+The head teacher or line manager must discuss this or any subsequent referrals with the employee to seek their commitment to attend the appointment on the date and time provided and to ensure that they are aware of the content of the referral. - 5.3 Notification of the meeting should be in writing giving at least 10 working days' notice stating the date, time and place of the meeting.
 The letter should also contain the reason for the meeting and a reminder of the employee's rights to be accompanied by a trade union representative or work colleague and to provide their own information in advance of the meeting, including the right to call appropriate witnesses to provide relevant evidence (Appendix 7).
 Any papers to be considered at the meeting should be circulated with this letter including the statement of case (Appendix 6) and order of events (Appendix 8a).
-The date of the meeting should be agreed in advance with the HR Business Partner who will ensure that an appropriate officer will attend the meeting to give advice on any procedural aspects or matters of employment law.
+The date of the meeting should be agreed in advance with the HR Team.
+A member of the HR Team will attend the meeting to give advice on any procedural aspects or matters of employment law. - 5.4 The procedure for the meeting is as set out in Appendix 8a. - 5.5 The school should arrange for a detailed record to be taken at the meeting including the head teacher's concerns and the employee's responses and any agreed areas of action, support and assistance.
+Notes should be circulated to all parties as soon as possible and the employee should be provided with an opportunity to provide their comments.